jpommerening/grunt-run-task/README.md

 > Run Grunt tasks in you tests, so you can test them.

 So you want to test your Grunt tasks, eh?
-And you don't want to litter your project's _Gruntfile_ with tasks that are needed "just for the tests"?
+And you don't want to litter your project’s _Gruntfile_ with tasks that are needed “just for the tests”?
 And you want your tests to be self-contained? _Then this module is for you!_

 ## Whatsitdo?

 This package gives you the tools to run Grunt tasks inside your tests and clean up afterwards.
-You can use your test tool's setup and tear down methods to run the Grunt task you want to test with arbitrary configuration.
+You can use your test tool’s setup and tear down methods to run the Grunt task you want to test with arbitrary configuration.

-If you're using BDD it could look like this:
+If you’re using BDD it could look like this:

 ```javascript
 var assert = require('assert');